marroukihatem/Banking-System/README.md

 Bank System Project is developed in C++ :

-opening an account
+.opening an account
-balance request
+.balance request
 Withdrawal
 close an account
 show all accounts